 Most people have heard about Individual Retirement Account (IRA) plans which provide self-administered tax advantaged retirement saving options.
-For most people two types of IRA options are best – a Traditional IRA or a Roth IRA (see a comparison).
+For most people two types of IRA options are best – a Traditional IRA or a Roth IRA.
 But choosing the right option depends on a variety of factors that include, how much you and/or your spouse make, filing status and age.
 It can all get a bit confusing.
-Luckily I found a pretty good walk-through tool when looking at IRA options.
 Here’s the key questions they ask that can help figure out which IRA account type is the best for you.

 How old will you be at the end of the year?

-The first question asked is how old you will be at the end of the year because your age determines your maximum contribution.
+The first question to ask is how old will you be at the end of the year because your age determines your maximum contribution.
 The maximum contribution varies by filing status and has steadily been going up over time.
 Individuals 50 and over can make additional “catch up” contributions.
 If you are over age 70½, you are not eligible to contribute to a Traditional IRA, but can still make Roth IRA contributions.

 Will you have earned income?

 You must have earned income to make any type of IRA contribution.
 Earned income includes wages, salaries, tips, and bonuses.
 It does not include income from dividends, pensions, or annuities.
 If you have no earned income, you cannot open an IRA and the tool will tell you so.

 Your eligibility to participate in an employer-sponsored retirement plan, such as a 401(k), 403(b), 457, Profit Sharing, or Money Purchase plan, may considerably impact your ability to deduct Traditional IRA contributions on your taxes.
 In fact if you already contribute to an employer sponsored plan, which gives you the same benefits as an IRA plan, a Roth IRA will normally be your only (and best) option.
 I would go as far to suggest that unless you are making the maximum contributions to your employer plan, you should not even consider a Traditional IRA.